 The statistical assessment is performed over all wavelength regions and telluric depths.
 RSS values normalized based on lowest airmass file for plots.
 Ideal corrections = 0.

-AAS (Astronomy Achievement Award Recipient), AbGradCon24, Cornell University Talk, Physics Senior Project Talk, Honors Thesis Talk, New Paltz University Summer Research Talk, & several poster sessions.
+AAS (Astronomy Achievement Award Recipient), AbGradCon24, Sagan Summer Workshop 2025, Cornell University Talk, Physics Senior Project Talk, Honors Thesis Talk, New Paltz University Summer Research Talk, & several poster sessions.